Home

 Note: Refer to your water heater unit’s instruction manual.

-Call Constellation Home
+Call Constellation Home for further pilot light troubleshooting

 If your water heater pilot light won’t light or keeps going out, give Constellation Home a call at 888-243-4663 or reach us online.
 Our certified technicians are available 24/7 to come out, take a look, and recommend the best way to get your water heater working safely and efficiently.